Abraham Marcus

-Abraham Ayomide Marcus (born 2 January 2000) is a Nigerian professional footballer who plays as a forward for Portuguese Primeira Liga club Estrela da Amadora.
+Abraham Ayomide Marcus (born 2 January 2000) is a Nigerian professional footballer who plays as a forward for Primeira Liga club Estrela da Amadora.

 Club career

 On 30 August 2021, he joined Portimonense in Portugal's top-tier Primeira Liga on a season-long loan with an option to buy.

 On 10 February 2022, he moved on loan until June 2022 with an option to buy from Portimonense to Polish Ekstraklasa side Radomiak Radom.

-On 26 May 2022, Marcus moved on a season-long loan with an option-to-buy to FC Porto B.
+On 26 May 2022, Marcus moved on a season-long loan with an option-to-buy to Porto B.

 In July 2023, Marcus signed permanently for Porto B, after the club triggered the option-to-buy, reported to be around €750.000.

 International career

 On 14 May 2021, the Super Eagles head coach Gernot Rohr included Marcus in his 31-man list for June friendlies.
 He made his senior international debut in a 1–0 loss to Cameroon on 4 June 2021.